Skip to content

 WARNING

 Building from source requires a working Rust toolchain.
-Install it via rustup.rs if you do not have one.
+Install it via rustup.rs.

 C++

 The C++ SDK uses RAII wrappers around the C FFI handles.
-All objects automatically free their resources when they go out of scope.
-No manual memory management required.
+Resources free on scope exit; no manual cleanup.

 cpp